glacials/twos.dev/src/cold/soulslikes.md

 ---
 date: 2025-04-13
 filename: soulslikes.html
+preview: "How to disable gaming's biggest spoiler factory: the internet."
 type: post
 ---

-# Why Are Soulslikes Fun?
+# Why Makes _From_ Soulslikes Different?

-I had barely played soulslikes before *Elden Ring* so when I lost track of time and accidentally dumped 350 hours into it, I figured I should pay my respects to its forebears.
+I had barely played soulslikes before _Elden Ring_ so when I lost track of time and accidentally dumped 350 hours into it, I figured I should pay my respects to its forebears.

-I played through the whole *From Software* catalog, and after staring at the gameless void on the other side I turned to other developers' soulslikes.
+I played through the whole _From Software_ catalog, and after staring at the gameless void on the other side I turned to other developers' soulslikes.
-It was there I learned that there's nothing like a *From* soulslike.
+It was there I learned that there's nothing like a _From_ soulslike.

 There's something different about them.
 No soulslike I played afterward felt quite the same, as if they had only one foot in the genre I thought I had come to know, and the other in a more traditional action-adventure pond.

-What makes *From*'s so different?
+What makes _From_'s so different?

 ## Constraints